‘THE PRESTIGE’ (2006): A PERIOD DRAMA WITH MAGICAL MISDIRECTION

-Today I had every intention of posting a review of Ant-Man and then, 10:30 rolled around last night and I hadn’t gone through said review with its (much needed) final edits (ooops!).
+Today I had every intention of sharing another review and then 10:30 rolled around last night and I hadn’t gone through said review with its (much needed) final edits (ooops!).
 Add in the fact that I had to watch the final episode of the latest Agatha Christie miniseries (for review purposes later this month) and I had to scrap the plan to have it publish ready for this morning.
-Fortunately, in order to keep something kind of “new” over here, I did have a review publication ready over on Silver Petticoat today.
+Fortunately, in order to keep something kind of “new” over here, I did have a review publication ready over on Silver Petticoat today. the prestige

 The film I revisited was the 2006 adaptation of The Prestige.